 - Avoid exposure of the skin to extreme heat or UV rays or to extreme cold for 14 days.

 - Avoid getting the treated area wet – if you do happen to get it wet, pat the area gently with a sterile absorbent tissue.
 Never rub the treated area.
 In particular, avoid salt water, chlorinated water and direct shower spray.
 Baths should also be avoided for the first 14 days due to heat and steam.
-Jacuzzis and saunas should be totally avoided for 2 weeks due to the potential high level risk of bacteria.
+Jacuzzis and saunas should also be totally avoided for 14 days due to the potential high level risk of bacteria.

 - Just be sensible and try to keep the treated area as sterile as possible for at least 14 days.